 The vehicle speed signal is sent from the PCM to other vehicle modules through the CAN bus.
-There is no specific wire or circuit that carries the vehicle speed signal pulses.
+For specific wire or circuit information regarding the vehicle speed signal refer to the Electronic Engine Control section of the Wiring Diagram Manual.